wethegit/sweet-potato/README.md

 ### Options and customization

-Under the hood, sweet-potato uses [sweet-potato-cooker](https://github.com/wethegit/sweet-potato/tree/main/cooker) to serve, bundle and optimize assets.
+Under the hood, sweet-potato uses [sweet-potato-cooker](https://github.com/wethegit/sweet-potato/tree/main/cooker) to serve and bundle your project.
 For a list of all the available options check the [docs](https://github.com/wethegit/sweet-potato/tree/main/cooker#config).